-St. Charles Borromeo Catholic School may provide students with email accounts for the purpose of school-related communication.
+The Catholic school may provide students with email accounts for the purpose of school-related communication.
 Availability and use may be restricted based on school policies.

 If students are provided with email accounts, they should be used with care.
-Students should not send personal information; should not attempt to open files or follow links from unknown or untrusted origin; should use appropriate language; and should only communicate with other people as allowed by the school policy or the teacher.
+Students should not send personal information; should not attempt to open files or follow links from unknown or untrusted origin; should use appropriate language; should not share their login information, and should only communicate with other people as allowed by the school policy or the teacher.